-To remove a MAC-IPv6 pair, select the checkbox located to the left of the relevant line in the table and click the DELETE button (III).
+To remove a MAC-IPv6 pair, select the checkbox located to the left of the relevant line in the table and click the DELETE button (iii).
 Then click the APPLY button.
 Also you can remove a MAC-IPv6 pair in the editing window.

 If needed, you can add your own address resource records.
-To do this, click the ADD button () in the Hosts section (available if the Router or WISP Repeater mode was selected in the Initial Configuration Wizard).
+To do this, click the ADD button () in the Hosts section (available if the Router, WISP Repeater, or Mobile Internet mode was selected in the Initial Configuration Wizard).

-Figure 92.
+Figure 99.
 Configuring the local interface.
 The IPv6 tab.
 The window for adding a DNS record.